 Using its Enterprise software solution, Greenstone calculated the carbon footprint of the 3-day conference held at the RAI Exhibition and Congress Centre in Amsterdam.
-To measure the environmental impacts of the conference, the carbon footprint includes carbon emissions associated with use of the venue, attendees traveling to and from the event and the logistics involved.
+To measure the environmental impacts of the conference, the carbon footprint includes carbon emissions associated with the use of the venue, attendees travelling to and from the event and the logistics involved.
 This includes:

 - Use of energy, water, waste and food waste at the conference centre

 - Attendee travel to and from the event

 - Hotel stays

 The total absolute emissions associated with the aspects of the conference measured were 542.05 tCO₂e.
 With 1,117 delegates attending over the 3-day event, average emissions were 0.49 tCO₂e per delegate.

 GRI ran a comparison against the emissions of GRI’s 2013 Conference held at the same venue.

 The reductions (which include offset attendee travel) were:

 - A 55.4% reduction in total absolute emissions

 - A 37.1% reduction in average emissions per delegate